 Blue Cash Everyday® Card from American Express

 The Blue Cash Everyday® Card from American Express features a very straightforward cash rewards program.
 Unlike more complex programs, you don’t have to keep track of rotating rewards.
 You get 3% Cash Back at U.S. supermarkets, on U.S. online retail purchases and at U.S. gas stations (up to $6,000 per year per category, then earn 1% after).
-You earn 1% cash back on eligible travel purchases, 2 percent cash back at the gas pump, and 1 percent cash back everywhere else.
+You earn 1% cash back on other purchases.

 Credit Karma notes very high score requirements for this card: 734 is the average approved score, and 686 is the lowest approved score.
 MyFICO forum users note that this card looks particularly closely at your credit utilization, even if you have a high credit score.
 So if you are carrying high balances, pay them down before you apply for this card.
 Terms Apply.